RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pm/pm-7.md

 ## Control Statement

-Develop and maintain an enterprise architecture with consideration for information security, privacy, and the resulting risk to organizational operations and assets, individuals, other organizations, and the Nation.
+The organization develops an enterprise architecture with consideration for information security and the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.

+## Control Objective

+Determine if the organization develops an enterprise architecture with consideration for:

+- \[PM-7[1]\] information security; and

+- \[PM-7[2]\] the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.

 ## Control guidance

-The integration of security and privacy requirements and controls into the enterprise architecture helps to ensure that security and privacy considerations are addressed throughout the system development life cycle and are explicitly related to the organization’s mission and business processes.
-The process of security and privacy requirements integration also embeds into the enterprise architecture and the organization’s security and privacy architectures consistent with the organizational risk management strategy.
-For PM-7, security and privacy architectures are developed at a system-of-systems level, representing all organizational systems.
-For [PL-8](#pl-8) , the security and privacy architectures are developed at a level that represents an individual system.
-The system-level architectures are consistent with the security and privacy architectures defined for the organization.
-Security and privacy requirements and control integration are most effectively accomplished through the rigorous application of the Risk Management Framework [SP 800-37](#482e4c99-9dc4-41ad-bba8-0f3f0032c1f8) and supporting security standards and guidelines.
+The enterprise architecture developed by the organization is aligned with the Federal Enterprise Architecture.
+The integration of information security requirements and associated security controls into the organization’s enterprise architecture helps to ensure that security considerations are addressed by organizations early in the system development life cycle and are directly and explicitly related to the organization’s mission/business processes.
+This process of security requirements integration also embeds into the enterprise architecture, an integral information security architecture consistent with organizational risk management and information security strategies.
+For PM-7, the information security architecture is developed at a system-of-systems level (organization-wide), representing all of the organizational information systems.
+For PL-8, the information security architecture is developed at a level representing an individual information system but at the same time, is consistent with the information security architecture defined for the organization.
+Security requirements and security control integration are most effectively accomplished through the application of the Risk Management Framework and supporting security standards and guidelines.
+The Federal Segment Architecture Methodology provides guidance on integrating information security requirements and security controls into enterprise architectures.

-## Control assessment-objective

-an enterprise architecture is developed with consideration for information security;
-an enterprise architecture is maintained with consideration for information security;
-an enterprise architecture is developed with consideration for privacy;
-an enterprise architecture is maintained with consideration for privacy;
-an enterprise architecture is developed with consideration for the resulting risk to organizational operations and assets, individuals, other organizations, and the Nation;
-an enterprise architecture is maintained with consideration for the resulting risk to organizational operations and assets, individuals, other organizations, and the Nation.